 Micheaux left “autobiographical” records in his first three novels, The Conquest (1913), The Forged Note (1915) and The Homesteader (1917), in which his protagonists play out a young black man’s life in rural, white South Dakota.
 Micheaux began his career with door-to-door sales of his early writings to neighboring farmers.
 Encouraged by the modest success from his first novel, Micheaux gave up farming to write six other novels about this period and region.

-Oscar Micheaux’s desire to control the production and distribution of his films would be the hallmark of his career.
-He would persuade the best black actors of his time to work in forty-four mostly low-budget films he produced between 1919 and 1948 that appealed to the rapidly growing black urban audiences of the post-World War I period.
+Oscar Micheaux’s desire to control the production and distribution of his films was be the hallmark of his career.
+He persuaded the best black actors of his time to work in forty-four, mostly low-budget, films he produced between 1919 and 1948 that appealed to the rapidly growing black urban audiences of the post-World War I period.
 Most of Micheaux’s films were detective stories, quickly written, filmed, edited and released.
-His African American audiences rarely complained since they were starved to see people on the Silver Screen who looked like they did.
+His African American audiences rarely complained since they were starved to see people on the silver screen who looked like they did.

 Many white critics decried Micheaux’s amateur movie-making skills, yet his audiences devoured his product, making him the most successful black writer, producer and director in the United States until his death in Charlotte, North Carolina in 1951.

 Eventually Hollywood recognized both Micheaux’s genius and his crucial role in opening opportunities for African Americans in front of and behind the motion picture camera.
 In 1987, Oscar Micheaux was memorialized with a Hollywood Walk of Fame “Star.”
 Two years later, he was given posthumous awards by the Black Filmmakers Hall of Fame (1989) and the Director’s Guild of America (1989).
 Each year Gregory, South Dakota, Micheaux’s adopted home town, stages the Oscar Micheaux Film Festival.